knameless27/evolving-web-info/README.md

 ## 1. Welcome

 Welcome to the repository!
-This project contains the code you requested for review, showcasing my work and approach to development.
-You’ll find the full implementation of the apply-bot, a tool designed to streamline job application processes.
-Feel free to explore the code, and let me know if you have any questions or need further details.
+This project includes a Vue.js component designed to create a standardized default view for an administrative page.
+The component ensures consistency in the UI across the application, maintaining a clean and functional layout for user interactions.

 ## 2. A readme with the info of an software that i made